daphnis-automation/example-website/README.md

 5) Pages to be build:
     -  Home / Landing Page
     -  Contact Page
-    -  Google Maps for displaying the resellers
+    -  Google Maps for displaying the resellers.
+[Read More here](https://timdeschryver.dev/blog/google-maps-as-an-angular-component)
     -  Catalog / Shop module
     -  Sitemap (containing all links to pages and catalog)
     -  t.b.d..